 - Common cold, which causes runny eyes, wheezing, swollen eyes, and sneezing.

 - Macaw wasting syndrome, a viral infection that causes stomach problems.

-Unfortunately, as parrots age, they’re more likely to succumb to an infection or disease that younger parrots are able to recover from.
+Unfortunately, as parrots age, they’re more likely to succumb to infection or disease than younger parrots.

 Parrots growing old and weary develop bad posture, especially when they’re resting.
 Poor posture is usually accompanied by puffed-up feathers, which means your parrot doesn’t feel comfortable.
-Sick birds:
+Sick parrots may:

 - Pull themselves into a stiff posture

 - Hold their feathers flat against their body

 - Keep their wings in a pre-flight position

 These are all signs that your parrot feels stressed.

 You’ll notice several behavioral changes.
 Unfortunately, one of the most common is irritability.
 Parrots that were once happy and affectionate become aggressive and frustrated.